obsidian-community/obsidian-hub/00 - Contribute to the Obsidian Hub/03 Contributor Notes/03.02 Design Decisions/Content Lifecycle of Extensions.md

 ## Purpose

-Try to capture the stages that community extensions (Plugins and Themes) go though.
+Try to capture the stages that community extensions (Plugins and Themes) go through.

 ## Questions on the following...